-MLB All Star Voting Results 2018: Full Selections, Starters, Snubs and Voting
+MLB All-Star Voting Results 2018: Full Selections, Starters, Snubs and Voting

 "It's going to be my strength against their strength, and I'm going to let it fly," Scherzer said.
 "I am going to be pumped up for this game, pitching in front of my hometown fans."

-The American League is loaded with excellent pitching as well, and it seems likely Corey Kluber of the Indians, Chris Sale of the Red Sox or Luis Severino will get the start.
+The American League is loaded with excellent pitching as well, and it seems likely Corey Kluber of the Indians, Chris Sale of the Red Sox or Luis Severino of the Yankees will get the start.
 If the American League can get the lead in the late going, Astros manager A.J.
 Hinch can close with a flourish by giving the ball to Edwin Diaz of the Seattle Mariners, Craig Kimbrel of the Red Sox and Aroldis Chapman of the Yankees.

-Catcher Buster Posey of the San Francisco Giants, first baseman Joey Votto of the Cincinnati Reds and second baseman Ozzie Albies of the Braves lead the National League reserves, while shortstop Francisco Lindor of the Indians, outfielder George Springer of the Astros and rookie second baseman Gleyber Torres of the Yankees lead the American League reserves.
+Catcher Buster Posey of the Giants, first baseman Joey Votto of the Cincinnati Reds and second baseman Ozzie Albies of the Braves lead the National League reserves, while shortstop Francisco Lindor of the Indians, outfielder George Springer of the Astros and rookie second baseman Gleyber Torres of the Yankees lead the American League reserves.

 While most players who get named to the All-Star Game are thrilled to get the chance to play, there are snubs every year.
-Among the top snubs include Max Muncy (20 home runs and 38 runs batted in) of the Los Angeles Dodgers and Jesus Aguilar of the Milwaukee Brewers (22 HR, 63 RBI) for the National League along with Jean Segura (.330 batting average, 47 RBI) of the Mariners and Andrelton Simmons of the Los Angeles Angels (.312 BA, 39 RBI).
+Among the top snubs include Max Muncy (20 home runs and 38 runs batted in) of the Dodgers and Jesus Aguilar of the Milwaukee Brewers (22 HR, 63 RBI) for the National League along with Jean Segura (.330 batting average, 47 RBI) of the Mariners and Andrelton Simmons of the Los Angeles Angels (.312 BA, 39 RBI).

 All four of those players are final vote candidates.
 Fans are allowed to vote for the last All-Star named to both the American and National Leagues.